Kurchatov Center for Synchrotron Radiation and Nanotechnology

 The Kurchatov Center for Synchrotron Radiation and Nanotechnology (KCSRN) is a Russian interdisciplinary institute for synchrotron-based research.
 The source is used for research in fields such as biology, chemistry, physics and palaeontology.

 As with all synchrotron sources, the Kurchatov source is a user facility.

 History

 Construction began in 1986.
-The building was almost finished in 1989, but economic difficulties caused delays leading to final completion in December, 1999.
+The intended completion date in 1989 was pushed back due to economic difficulties causing delays.
+The building was finally completed in December, 1999.